Lovers of Teruel: Controversy

-It is unlikely that the simple folk of Teruel borrowed a naughty take from Boccaccio and cleaned it up in their retelling; whereas it would be reasonable to say that a professional and sophisticated writer of Boccaccio's skill could borrow a sentimental folk tale emanating from Teruel and introduce the erotic elements in his version.
+It is unlikely that the simple folk of Teruel borrowed a risqué tale from Boccaccio and cleaned it up in their retelling; whereas it would be reasonable to say that a professional and sophisticated writer of Boccaccio's skill could borrow a sentimental folk tale emanating from Teruel and introduce the erotic elements in his version.
 Therefore, it seems much more likely that it was Boccaccio who did the borrowing.
 Throughout history, other cultures have had similar tales of forbidden love, such as Hero and Leander and Romeo and Juliet.

 Tombs of the Lovers

 Since many people came across Spain to see the Lovers of Teruel, the mummies were exhumed and put into two new tombs that were sculpted by Juan de Ávalos.
 The tombs are carved out of marble and bear the family shields of Marcilla and Segura, but the most attractive part of the tombs are the lids.
 The lids are exquisitely carved: one features the strong and handsome Diego, his one arm outstretched, reaching for his love Isabel – his hand comes close to touching her, but because of religious piety they do not touch (since Isabel was married).
 The lid for Isabel is radiant and most beautiful.

-According to 'professor' Antonio Beltrán, the legend grew when two mummies were found in San Peter’s Church (Teruel, Aragón, Spain), in 1555; and it was believed that they were Diego Marcilla and Isabel Segura, the lovers.
+According to 'professor' Antonio Beltrán, the legend grew when two mummies were found in St. Peter's Church, Teruel, Aragón, Spain, in 1555; and it was believed that they were Diego Marcilla and Isabel Segura, the lovers.